Labor for the Hydrogen Economy Commissioned by the IGBCE Foundation for Work and Environment

-For Eastern Germany to realize the potential of the hydrogen era, decisive action is needed.
-The study recommends:
+For Eastern Germany to untap the potential of hydrogen, decisive action is needed.
+The study recommends, among other measures:

-• Expanding apprenticeships and considering professional learning as part of the critical infrastructure.
+• Expanding apprenticeships and considering vocational training as part of critical infrastructure

-• Promoting targeted training and re-skilling, especially for SMEs.
+• Promoting targeted further training and retraining, especially for SMEs

-A sustainable hydrogen economy can only succeed if organizations, politics, and employee representatives jointly invest in people, skills, and fair working conditions.
-This can convert the technological transformation into a societal one.
+A sustainable hydrogen economy can only succeed if companies, policymakers, and employee representatives jointly invest in people, skills, and better working conditions.
+By implementing data-based regional strategies, they can make the sector future-proof and secure long-term resilience.

 Latest articles from WifOR’s Labor Market Research